-sheet asset.
-Normally, a bank would recognise an unrealised gain in its Profit and Loss account on capitalisation of future interest receivable by way of I/O Strip.
-However, consistent with the instructions contained in circular dated February 1, 2006 referred to above, banks should not recognise the unrealised gains in Profit and Loss account; instead they should hold the unrealised profit under an accounting head styled as "Unrealised Gain on Loan Transfer Transactions".
+1.5.3 At times, the originating NBFCs retain contractual right to receive some of the interest amount due on the transferred assets.
+This interest receivable by the originating NBFC represents a liability of the SPV and its present value is capitalised by the originating NBFC as an Interest Only Strip (I/O Strip), which is an on-balance sheet asset.
+Normally, a NBFC would recognise an unrealised gain in its Profit and Loss account on capitalisation of future interest receivable by way of I/O Strip.
+However, consistent with the instructions contained in circular dated February 1, 2006 referred to above, NBFCs should not recognise the unrealised gains in Profit and Loss account; instead they should hold the unrealised profit under an accounting head styled as "Unrealised Gain on Loan Transfer Transactions".
 The balance in this account may be treated as a provision against potential losses incurred on the I/O Strip due to its serving as credit enhancement for the securitisation transaction8.
 The profit may be recognised in Profit and Loss Account only when Interest Only Strip is redeemed in cash.
-As banks would not be booking gain on sale represented by I/O Strip upfront, it need not be deducted from Tier I capital.
+As NBFCs would not be booking gain on sale represented by I/O Strip upfront, it need not be deducted from Tier I capital.
 This method of accounting of Interest Only Strip can be applied to outstanding securitisation transactions as well.

-1.6 Disclosures by the Originating Banks
+1.6 Disclosures by the Originating NBFCs

-1.6.1 Disclosures to be made in Servicer/Investor/Trustee Report
+1.6.1 Disclosures to be made in Servicer / Investor / Trustee Report

-The originating banks should disclose to investors the weighted average holding period of the assets securitised and the level of their MRR in the securitisation.
-The originating banks should ensure that prospective investors have readily available access to all materially relevant data on the credit quality and performance of the individual underlying exposures, cash flows and collateral supporting a securitisation exposure as well as such information that is necessary to conduct comprehensive and well-informed stress tests on the cash flows and collateral values supporting the underlying exposures.
-The disclosure by an originator of its fulfillment of the MHP and MRR should be made available publicly and should be appropriately documented; for instance, a reference to the retention commitment in the prospectus for securities issued under that securitisation programme would be considered
+The originating NBFCs should disclose to investors the weighted average holding period of the assets securitised and the level of their MRR in the securitisation.
+The originating NBFCs should ensure that prospective investors have readily available access to all materially relevant data on the credit quality and performance of the individual underlying exposures, cash flows and collateral supporting a securitisation exposure as well as such information that is necessary to conduct comprehensive and well-informed stress tests on the cash flows and collateral values supporting the underlying exposures.
+The disclosure by an originator of its fulfillment of the MHP and MRR should be made available publicly and should be appropriately documented; for instance, a reference to the retention commitment in the prospectus for securities issued under that securitisation programme would be considered appropriate.
+The disclosure should be made at origination of the transaction, and should be confirmed thereafter at a minimum half yearly (end-September and March), and at any point where the requirement is breached.

 8 The I/O Strips may be amortising or non-amortising.
-In the case of amortising I/O strips, a bank would periodically receive in cash, only the amount which is left after absorbing losses, if any, supported by the I/O strip.
-On receipt, this amount may be credited to Profit and Loss account and the amount equivalent to the amortisation due may be written-off against the "Unrealised Gain on Loan Transfer Transactions" A/c bringing down the book value of the I/O strip in the bank's books.
-In the case of a non-amortising I/O Strip, as and when the bank receives intimation of charging-off of losses by the SPV against the I/O strip, it may write-off equivalent amount against "Unrealised Gain on Loan Transfer Transactions" A/c and bring down the book value of the I/O strip in the bank's books.
+In the case of amortising I/O strips, an NBFC would periodically receive in cash, only the amount which is left after absorbing losses, if any, supported by the I/O strip.
+On receipt, this amount may be credited to Profit and Loss account and the amount equivalent to the amortisation due may be written-off against the "Unrealised Gain on Loan Transfer Transactions" A/c bringing down the book value of the I/O strip in the NBFC's books.
+In the case of a non-amortising I/O Strip, as and when the NBFC receives intimation of charging-off of losses by the SPV against the I/O strip, it may write-off equivalent amount against "Unrealised Gain on Loan Transfer Transactions" A/c being in the NBFC's books.
 The amount received in final redemption value of the I/O Strip received in cash may be taken to Profit and Loss account.